 Despite its drawbacks, eBuddy remains a popular application used by millions of people across the globe every day.
 Its cost, simple interface and accessibility have allowed the Dutch company to become the most successful independent Web and mobile instant messaging provider in the world [source: Reuters].

-To learn more about instant messaging, online social networking and related topics, look at the links on the next page.
+To learn more about instant messaging, online social networking and related topics, look at the links below.